RebelToolbox/RebelDocumentation/api/class_projectsettings.rst

 | *Default* | ``false`` |
 +-----------+-----------+

-If ``true``, allows HiDPI display on Windows, macOS, and the HTML5 platform.
+If ``true``, allows HiDPI display on the Windows, macOS and Web platforms.
 This setting has no effect on desktop Linux, as DPI-awareness fallbacks are not supported there.

 ----